-Scientists and engineers at the NOC are continuously working on the development of new and innovative technologies to aid in the advancement of scientific research undertaken in the most extreme environments.
-With a wealth of experience and over 20 years of design and development history, the NOC is leading the way in the advancement of marine technologies.
+Scientists and engineers at the NOC are continuously working on the development of new and innovative technologies to aid in the advancement of scientific research undertaken in the most extreme marine environments.
+With a wealth of experience and over 20 years of cutting-edge design and development history, the NOC is leading the way in the advancement of marine technologies.

 Depending on the application, our technologies must withstand a wide variety of environmental conditions including, crushing pressures, cold temperatures and the varying weather conditions of the oceans.
 This equipment must provide the scientific community with reliable and repeatable data to assist in answering the big science questions.
 With deployments varying from hours to decades, one of the challenges our engineers face is the endurance and durability of the equipment.